instantdesign/wpml-installer/README.md

 # WPML Installer for composer
 A composer plugin to make installing [wpml.org](https://wpml.org) plugins with composer easy.
-Your subscription info will be read from environment variables, will only be transmitted to WPML and will not be displayed in `composer.lock`.
+Your subscription info will be read from environment variables or from a `.env` file, will only be transmitted to WPML and will not be displayed in `composer.lock`.

 This composer plugin does not provide any WPML code.
 The WPML plugins will be downloaded directly from wpml.org